Posts

 Keep pupil participation at a high by following formal assessments with physical activity or an educational game, eliminating ‘dead time’ within the classroom by keeping brains active and creating positive associations to assessments.
 Make every lesson an experience by introducing classroom games to assist young primary school children in enhancing their language an communication skills.

-Give Children A Choice
+Give Children a Choice

 Pupil Participation in classrooms